ships97/javascript-interview-questions/README.md

    ```

    **Apply:** Invokes the function with a given `this` value and allows you to pass in arguments as an array
+   The apply method is similar to the call method, but it takes the arguments as an array instead of individually.
+It is useful when we don't know the number of        arguments that will be passed to the function.

    ```javascript
    var employee1 = { firstName: "John", lastName: "Rodson" };